Quality Indicators for Learning and Teaching (QILT)

 Student Experience Questionnaire (SEQ) is the tool used to collect data for the SES.
 The focus is on measurable aspects of a students' higher education course experiences in the following areas.

 - Learner engagement

 - Teaching quality

 The SES is focused on commencing and final year undergraduate higher education students who study onshore in Australia.
 The SES is a sample and only selected commencing and final year students will be included in the data collection.

-There is a prize draw incentive program to encourage early completion of the questionnaire.
-The Social Research Centre administer all aspects of the prize draw.
+There is a national prize draw incentive program to encourage early completion of the questionnaire.
+The Social Research Centre administer all aspects of this prize draw.

 Graduate Outcomes Survey (GOS)

 The GOS is focused mainly on graduate destinations such as further study or employment.